 After disembarking the Aranui V in Bora Bora you will travel as a group to the island of Ra’iatea where you will engage in two weeks of archaeological field research with Project Director, John O’Connor, archaeologist and Ph.D. candidate working in Polynesia.
 Led by John, students will participate in mapping and subsurface testing at coastal flats and offshore islets on the west coast of Ra’iatea in the beautiful Tumara’a district.
 Archaeological research at Tumara’a serves to complement the ongoing work of the Ra’iatea Historical Ecology Project.

 In collaboration with local Tahitian archaeologists and community members, students will acquire hands-on experience with the latest archaeological field techniques and gain skills essential to archaeological excavation, data recovery, and laboratory methods.
 This research will give them an unparalleled glimpse into the history and contemporary life of these remote and spectacular islands.

 You’ll study and research natural, cultural, linguistic, archaeological, and historical aspects of the Pacific, and the islands of French Polynesia specifically.
 Readings from a variety of sources archaeology, environmental change/climate change, paleoecology, history, and popular literature will be critically discussed.

 Students will enroll in one course for 8 credit hours.
-This program is open to Clark Honors College (CHC) students as a special study abroad summer colloquium.

 Faculty and Staff